Transpersonal psychology: Origins

 Early use of the term "transpersonal" can also be credited to Stanislav Grof and Anthony Sutich, who were dissatisfied with the humanistic psychology movement and included spirituality in their new framework.
 In 1967 to 1968, Abraham Maslow was in close dialogue with both Grof and Sutich regarding the name and orientation of the new field, later describing transpersonal psychology as a "fourth force" in psychology.

 According to Powers, the term "transpersonal" starts to show up in academic journals from 1970 onwards.
 Humanistic and transpersonal psychology are often associated with the Human Potential Movement, a movement in the 1960s that explored various therapies and philosophies at institutions like Esalen in Big Sur, California.
 Transpersonal psychology was heavily influenced by Western culture, and had not been regarded as a “hard science”.

 Formative period

 Gradually, during the 1960s, the term "transpersonal" became associated with a distinct school of psychology within the humanistic psychology movement.
-This branch of psychology was introduced to a time where the majority of schools were teaching Freudian Psychology.
+This branch of psychology was introduced to a time when the majority of schools were teaching Freudian Psychology.